-A reference to Matosinhos' fishing past can be found occupying a roundabout in the lower end of the city in the guise of a 50-metre tall sculpture.
-One could be forgiven when first encountering the structure that it's some kind of radio telescope.
-This impressive monument designed by Janet Echelman commemorates local fishermen when she created it from nets.
+A monument to Matosinhos' fishing past is found occupying a roundabout in the lower end of the city in the guise of a 50-metre-tall sculpture.
+One could be forgiven thinking the structure is some kind of radio telescope.
+The impressive monument was designed by Janet Echelman and commemorates local fishermen.
 Since the She Changes sculpture (also known as The Sea Anemone or Anémona), was unveiled in 2004 it has gained international acclaim and has become the symbol of Matosinhos.

 Praça da Cidade de Salvador, Matosinhos, Porto, Portugal. | 41º 10' 28.0" N | 08º 41' 17.8" W